krusta4711/aoc2022/README.md

 **Day 6**

 This was the easiest puzzle ever.
 Felt more like day a day 1 puzzle.
 Especially for part 2 it was just changing the chunks from 4 to 14.
+At the beginning I used a `Set` for finding out the distinct chars but then found out that a int-stream provides the method `distinct`.

 ---